Cook smarter

 The safest approach is always to measure salt by weight.
 A kitchen scale removes all brand confusion.

-How to season with kosher salt
+How do you season with kosher salt?

 Good seasoning is the single biggest difference between restaurant food and home cooking.
 These techniques apply whether you're searing a steak or roasting vegetables.